by Michael Holland –

 Your employees have set up and consistently update a # on Twitter in your name

-You don’t know what a “#” or internet meme are or mean, or how to find out.
+You don’t know what a “#” or internet meme are or mean.

 Jumping the shark may seem like a silly reference point but we do know when something or someone has reached the point on decline.
 Leaders who lead well don’t allow themselves to decline.
 They invest the energy and resources to maintain their engagement with leading and leading their employees / teams / departments / companies.

 Coaching Thoughts – For You and You’re Peers

 - Which bullet in the list resonates the closest to how you feel today.

 - Search Twitter for your name and reflect on what you find or don’t find.